Polymer Clay Assembly: Build Order and Join Planning

 It helps to keep the two layers separate while you build.
 The assembly decisions are about the clay piece on its own: build order, footprint, mass balance, joins, support during bake.
 Those decisions get the cured shape right.
 The findings decisions pick up afterward: which post or hook fits the back, which adhesive or wrap holds the metal, how a jump ring run hangs straight.
 The findings hub walks through that second layer in detail.

-The Three Universal Assembly Rules
+Three Assembly Checks

 1. Build large to small